Tropea Calabria, Italy Travel Guide

 The official language is Italian.
 English is spoken in tourist-heavy areas, but learning a few basic Italian using phrases is appreciated by locals.

-Download the Italian language pack for Google Translate for offline use.
+Download the Italian language language pack for Google Translate for offline use.
 This helps when an internet connection is unavailable.

 Navigating daily operations in Tropea.

 Lunch service generally 1:00 PM - 2:30 PM.
-Dinner service starts around 8:00 PM and continues until 10:00 PM/10:30 PM or later.
-Many close among these hours.
+Dinner service starts about 8:00 PM and continues until 10:00 PM/10:HALF PAST or later.
+Many close between these hours.

 Open early for breakfast coffee and pastries.
 Remain open until late in the evening for drinks and social events.